SAEON/data-portal/README.md

 (NOTE - the command doesn't work with default configurations yet.
 This is a TODO)

-Override default configuration by specifing environment variables (refer to [docer-compose.env](docker-compose.env) for the list of configuration options that can be overriden):
+Override default configuration by specifying environment variables (refer to [docker-compose.env](docker-compose.env) for the list of configuration options that can be overridden):

 ```sh
 ENV_VAR_1=x \